ejw-data/proj-key-inventory/tests/unit.md

 *  Add Rooms where none have their own individual code but one pair makes a code ie, B24010201, B24020101, B24020101
     * Expected Outcome:  The key waiting for pickup be deleted and two of the spaces being assigned one code and the other waiting for for code assignment
     * Actual Outcome:  No errors but all three rooms are listed as not having codes
     * Fix Applied:  fixed get_codes() so that a list of values can be processed instead of a single value and a new action was added to the basket route to delete code assignment requests that have not been approved.
+The deletion process required multiple adjustments to correctly delete the prior record(s).
+*  - Add three rooms that make an access code that replaces an existing two room access code

+Note:  More testing needs to be done on the missing codes logic.
+It may work fine with the above test but the code functionality is not apparent.

 **In the cases below, the user has had requests approved**
 *  Add same key as what has already been received
 *  Add key that is not in access codes